wix-incubator/quix/README.md

 Quix is a robust easy-to-use business intelligence & data analytics tool built to handle both quick insights and massive resource-demanding queries.
 It features data visualization and export, user management, and organizes queries in notebooks for easy access and sharing across teams.

-A web-based IDE for [Presto](https://github.com/prestosql/presto), Quix is your single point of truth and a shared space for your company's BI insights, with quick turnaround, interactive visual perspectives, and mixed data sources.
+A web-based IDE for [Presto](https://github.com/prestosql/presto), Quix is your single point of truth and a shared space for your company's BI insights.

 ![](docs/flow.gif)